brandenespinoza/brandenespinoza.github.io/_posts/2022-11-01-bullish-dynamic-asset-listing.md

 project_link: 'https://exchange.bullish.com'
 button_icon: 'flask'
 button_text: 'Visit Project'
-lead_text: "<strong>REMIT:</strong> To extend the backend asset management features of the Bullish.com trading platform to enable rapid listing of new assets and enhance controls for currently listed assets."
+lead_text: "<strong>REMIT:</strong> To enhance the backend administrative controls of the Bullish.com trading engine and webapp with an asset listing admin portal that enables turnkey listing, delisting, and management of tradable assets."
 ---